Vonng/pigsty/docs/FEATURE.md

 ## Great Maintainability

 **Infra as Code, Database as Code, Declarative API & Idempotent Playbooks, GitOPS works like a charm.**

 Pigsty provides a **declarative** interface: Describe everything in a config file, and Pigsty operates it to the desired state.
 It works like Kubernetes CRDs & Operators but for databases and infrastructures on any nodes: bare metal or virtual machines.

 To create cluster/database/user/extension, expose services, or add replicas.
 All you need to do is to modify the cluster definition and run the idempotent playbook.
-Databases & Nodes are tuned automatically according to their hardware specs, and monitoring & alerting is auto-configured.
+Databases & Nodes are tuned automatically according to their hardware specs, and monitoring & alerting is pre-configured.
 As a result, database administration becomes much more manageable.

 Pigsty has a full-featured sandbox powered by **Vagrant**, a pre-configured one or 4-node environment for testing & demonstration purposes.
 You can also provision required IaaS resources from cloud vendors with **Terraform** templates.